-Runners are passionate, committed, and maybe most of all hungry!
+Our runners grocery list is for passionate, committed, and maybe most of all hungry runners!
 Exercise is general is demanding on your body, but running specifically requires your muscles to move your legs, your blood vessels to move blood around your body (and quickly), your lungs to breath in and out, your heart to beat, your brain to think, and to cool yourself down by sweating!
 Because running requires so much work from your body, you want to make sure that you are fueling it with the best nutrients!

 Finding high-quality nutrition at the grocery store is so important for runners, but also non-runners too!
 This is much easier said than done.
 It can be hard to decipher out what foods are healthy in the grocery store because of all of the food advertisement and nutrient claims we see on packing.
 It is much easier when you know exactly what to buy.

-We have compiled a list of some of our favorite foods that are an important part of an everyday diet.
-This list focuses on whole foods that are nutrient dense (packed with vitamins and minerals!).
+We have compiled a guide with some of our favorite foods that are an important part of an everyday diet.
+This runners grocery list focuses on whole foods that are nutrient dense (packed with vitamins and minerals!).
 Eating these foods for runners is important because they may help increase performance and allow you to feel better about your runs.
 But, this is not an exhaustive list and there are plenty of foods that are not in here that you can still enjoy!
 This list is also not limited to runners.
 Everyone should buy these foods!

 Your muscles can go through a lot of stress when you are on a run.
 This usually results in muscle soreness.
 Runners may not feel the stress and muscle damage as it is happening during their run, but this usually sets in the the next day.
 This is called delayed onset muscle soreness (DOMS).
 Athletes may be able to reduce DOMS when they eat a diet high in antioxidants.
 So, we are starting off our list with our top high-antioxidant foods that are great for runners: